cn0047/stash/ed/php/README.md

 https://github.com/amnuts/opcache-gui :+1:

 #### Closures

 Anonymous functions - functions which have no specified name.
 <br>They are most useful as the value of callback parameters.

-<br>*PHP automatically converts such expressions into instances of the Closure internal class.*
-<br>Lambda function is an anonymous PHP function that can be stored in a variable
-and passed as an argument to other functions or methods.
+Lambda function is an anonymous PHP function that can be stored in a variable and passed as an argument to other functions or methods.

+PHP automatically converts such expressions into instances of the Closure internal class.
 <br>A closure is a lambda function that is aware of its surrounding context.

+`this` - context of function declaration.
+In global scope equals to NULL, in class - class itself.

 #### Escaping from HTML
 ````php